matthewdowns/shapefile.js/README.md

 const parsedShp = shapefile.parse('shp');
 const parsedShx = shapefile.parse('shx');
 const parsedDbf = shapefile.parse('dbf', {
-  // the expected timezone that dates are stored as in the .dbf file
+  // The expected timezone that dates are stored as in the .dbf file
   timezone: 'UTC',

-  // stop parsing the file when the byte position hits the field descriptors
+  // Stop parsing the file when the byte position hits the field descriptors terminator
-  // terminator this allows you to quickly get the fields used in the .dbf
-  // file and ignore the remainder of the file
+  // This allows you to quickly get the fields used in the .dbf file and ignore the remainder of the file
   properties: false
 });
 ```